acwDevs/CTF-Writeups/WHY2025CTF/aSYMMETRICK/WHYCTF25-aSYMMETRICK.md

 d = 8340914395983065039896090730630261986787813284378279487958178280268828540097

-10. On line 25 the result stored in vAlloc4 is then converted into a hex string and stored into the variable hexcipherTextGenerated
+10. On line 25 the result stored in vAlloc4 is then converted into a hex string and stored into the variable hexcipherTextGenerated<br>
-11. On lines 26-29 all 4 memory locations designated as vAlloc(n) are freed since they are no longer needed in the rest of the program.
+11. On lines 26-29 all 4 memory locations designated as vAlloc(n) are freed since they are no longer needed in the rest of the program.<br>
     a.
-This is done to reduce memory leaks.
+This is done to reduce memory leaks.<br>
-12. On line 30 we have a if statement that will perform the check on wether the generated cipher text held in hexCipherTextGenerated matches the desired cipher text held in numsArray1.
+12. On line 30 we have a if statement that will perform the check on wether the generated cipher text held in hexCipherTextGenerated matches the desired cipher text held in numsArray1.<br>
-If the values does match the desired cipherText held in numsArray1 it then does a check to ensure the last 32 characters in the string match the value held at byte_542103.
+If the values does match the desired cipherText held in numsArray1 it then does a check to ensure the last 32 characters in the string match the value held at byte_542103.<br>
 The final two checks are easier to visualize when seen in ida's graph view.
 ![alt text](image-17.png)

 13. In order to crack the on the middle 64 characters of your string we need to reverse the desired ciphertext held in numsArray1 by doing the following steps.
-I will provide a python script that does this automatically in the next section.
+I will provide a python script that does this automatically in the next section.<br>
-    1. Convert the hex nibbles that are stored in numsArray1 into a single hex string
+    1. Convert the hex nibbles that are stored in numsArray1 into a single hex string<br>
-    2. We then convert that hex value into a integer
+    2. We then convert that hex value into a integer<br>
-    3. We then use d,n that in order to convert the ciphertext int into a plaintext int
+    3. We then use d,n that in order to convert the ciphertext int into a plaintext int <br>
-    4. Convert the plaintext int into a its hex equavilant well call the hex plaintext
+    4. Convert the plaintext int into a its hex equavilant well call the hex plaintext<br>
-    5. Reverse the order of the hex plaintext
+    5. Reverse the order of the hex plaintext<br>
-    6. Lastly, replace the middle 64 characters with the hex plaintext that we reversed.
+    6. Lastly, replace the middle 64 characters with the hex plaintext that we reversed.<br>
 14. Now in order to pass the final check I just set a breakpoint at the last strcmp on line 35 and then looked at the memory location at byte_542103 and then replaced the end of my serial key with that value.
 ![alt text](image-18.png)

 **Note: byte_542103 = 'C84A5381018280D234EFCA6CF4A7A5A9'**

-Alright I understand that was a lot but I'm gonna hopefully wrap this up and things will be clear.
+Alright I understand that was a lot but I'm gonna hopefully wrap this up and things will be clear.<br>
-1. First check is to make sure the first 10 characters in our serial key is 'WHY2025CTF'
+1. First check is to make sure the first 10 characters in our serial key is 'WHY2025CTF'<br>
-2. The next character in the serial key should be a '-'
+2. The next character in the serial key should be a '-'<br>
-3. The next 64 characters are going to be the hex plaintext we acquired from reversing the ciphertext explained in step 13
+3. The next 64 characters are going to be the hex plaintext we acquired from reversing the ciphertext explained in step 13<br>
-4. The next character in the string should be a '-'
+4. The next character in the string should be a '-'<br>
-5. The last 32 characters in the serial key is going to be the value stored in byte_542103.
+5. The last 32 characters in the serial key is going to be the value stored in byte_542103.<br>

 ![alt text](image-19.png)